Sunteang/my-personal-profile-frontend/README.md

 - Fill in your real name, bio, and contact info in this README
 - Add project entries and images to `public/images/projects/`
 - Update the live demo URL when deployed

-If you'd like, tell me the exact text for your name, bio, role, and contact links and I'll fill them in across the README and Hero section.